Methodology

 The cycle

 The methodology is a cycle.
 The audit produces a substrate — a structured reading of the operational reality.
-The substrate produces three reports, each a different lens on the same picture.
+The substrate produces reports, each a different lens on the same picture.
 The reports inform decisions.
-The decisions feed a longer arc of work — document, fix, observe, modernize, and only when forced to, rebuild.
-The work changes the system.
-The system gets re-read.
-The substrate updates.
+Each decision points the work in one of five directions — fix what is broken, modernize what you have, migrate to off-the-shelf software, rebuild on a different foundation, or build something adjacent — and the work that follows flows back into the substrate.
+The system changes.
+The substrate refreshes against it.
 The cycle continues.

 This shape matters because the relationship between a business and its operational software is not a transaction.
 It is not a project with a beginning and an end.
 It is a continuous practice.
 The technology around the business keeps evolving.
 The business itself keeps evolving.
 Keeping them in alignment requires attention that does not stop after a deliverable ships.
 Most small and mid-sized businesses do not have the internal capability to maintain that practice.
 The methodology provides it from outside, in a form structured for the long run.